Click the + signs below to see each section of the bylaws of Vermont Businesses for Social Responsibility.

 Section 4.
 Nominating Committee.

 At the first annual meeting of the Board of Directors, or such special meeting of the Board of Directors as may be called for the purpose, the Board of Directors shall elect for one year terms no fewer than two nor more than seven persons who shall constitute the nomination committee.
+All VBSR members in good standing are eligible to serve on the Nominating Committee.
 At annual meetings of the Board of Directors thereafter, the Board of Directors shall elect the members of the Nominating Committee for one-year terms to fill the terms as they expire.
-Any vacancy occurring in the committee by death, resignation, withdrawal for membership or otherwise shall be filled by majority vote of all the remaining members of the committee.
+Any vacancy occurring in the committee by death, resignation, withdrawal of membership or otherwise shall be filled by majority vote of all the remaining members of the committee.
 Any person so elected shall serve for the remainder of the term of her/his predecessor.
 The committee, when formed, shall organize itself, shall elect from its members a chairman and a secretary, and shall perform the functions and discharge the duties.
 The committee shall receive nominations from the membership and prepare and issue the notice of nominations for elections in accordance with these by-laws, or by resolution of the Board of Directors, or by resolution of the members.